 Meet Marina Raskova, the brainchild behind the little-known all-female night bomber regiment during the Second World War.
-These ‘night witches’ were so feared by the Nazis that any German airman who downed one was immediately awarded an Iron Cross.
+These ‘night witches’ were so feared that any German airman who downed one was immediately awarded an Iron Cross.
 Here we take a look at the short life of Marina Raskova, whose actions were integral in Soviet success during the Second World War.

 Who is Marina Raskova?